oconnor0/BeaconRoad/CoreRules.md

         * You may imbue your hands, melee weapons, or tools with energy.
 Your melee attacks then deal an additional **damage type**.
             * What damage type do you imbue yourself with?
 When you imbue yourself with arcane energy, how do you do it?
 What does it look like when the energy manifests?
     * **Elemental Affinity.**
-        * You may expend one box of your **special armor** to negate one consequence from an attack of a single **damage type**, or to **push yourself** to breathe destructive energy.
+        * You may expend one Stress to negate a consequence from an attack of a single **damage type**, or to breathe destructive energy.
             * *What element do you breathe?
 What elements do you have an affinity for?
 What elements are you vulnerable to?*
-            * *When you use this ability, tick one special armor box on your character sheet.
-If you negate a consequence, you ignore it completely.
-If you use this ability to push yourself, you get one of the benefits (advantage or additional effect die), but you don't take stress.
-Your special armor is restored at the beginning of downtime.*
         * **Elemental Breath**
             * Prerequisites: Elemental Affinity.
-            * Cost: Act, 1 Special Box.
+            * Cost: Act, 2 Stress.
             * Target: 10' cube within 60'.
             * Attack: Action/ATTR! vs IRON.
             * Hit: (Action)[ATTR] *elemental* damage.